 - The interpretation and application of disability legislation

 - Developing and implementing consistent best practice standards and practices as regards to older and disabled people

 - Agreeing responses to consultations from Government and other agencies as regards to the position of train operating companies

 - Providing advice and guidance regarding the marketing, future development and promotion of the Disabled Persons Railcard

 - Acting as a forum for advice and discussion as regards to diversity and inclusion matters in general on an ad hoc basis

 The Disability & Inclusion team also manages the delivery of the Stations Made Easy application on the National Rail Enquiries website.

 Your legal rights

-As a customer on the British rail network your rights are set out in the National Conditions of Carriage.
-Disabled customers can also find additional information about their rights through the Disabled People’s Protection Policies of the train companies they are travelling with.
+As a customer on the British rail network, your rights are set out in the National Conditions of Carriage.

-Customers that feel they have been discriminated against should always contact the Customer Services Department of the company in question.
-Contact details can be found here.
+Customers that feel they have been discriminated against should contact the relevant Customer Services Department.